zara-ikelua/retail-market-1/README.md

 # retail-market

-This is the solution to the PYTHON IFE RETAIL MARKET PROJECT.
+This is the solution to the PYTHON DIRECT ENTRY RETAIL MARKET PROJECT.

-It's meant to serve as a reference for the students of the 2020 Python Training Course by [@pythonife](https://github.com/pythonife).

 Below are some snapshots: